Endpoint Central for Agent-based Scan

 Endpoint Central agent is tightly coupled with the Endpoint Central server, and therefore Endpoint Central itself will be downloaded and silently installed in the same folder location as AE.
 Only technicians with the Admin role can download and install Endpoint Central.
 Once installed, Endpoint Central gets integrated with AE.
 This can be checked under Admin >> Integrations >> Endpoint Central (formerly Desktop Central).

 If the silent installation fails, you can proceed with the manual installation.
 The instructions are provided with appropriate download URLs inside the product pages.

-Once AE and DC are integrated, DC would be started and shut down whenever AE is started or shut down.
+Once AE and Endpoint Central are integrated, Endpoint Central would be started and shut down whenever AE is started or shut down.

-As DC is installed within the AE folder, a maximum of 1 GB of free space is required.
+As Endpoint Central is installed within the AE folder, a maximum of 1 GB of free space is required.

-If Desktop Central is purchased separately, please refer here for detailed hardware requirements based on the number of assets purchased.
+If Endpoint Central is purchased separately, please refer here for detailed hardware requirements based on the number of assets purchased.

-While upgrading AE to later versions, few upgrades might require DC also to be upgraded in order to be compatible.
-In such cases, post-upgrade a message would be displayed on the top banner in AE, that DC also has to be upgraded with the compatible build number and the service pack link.
+While upgrading AE to later versions, few upgrades might require Endpoint Central also to be upgraded in order to be compatible.
+In such cases, post-upgrade a message would be displayed on the top banner in AE, that Endpoint Central also has to be upgraded with the compatible build number and the service pack link.
 This upgrade has to be performed manually